MSPaintIDE/MSPaintIDE/README.md

 _Note: All options are saved in a file named options.ini in the same directory of your jar, to keep you from re choosing everything every restart_

 Once you have all of the options set, you can be free to program in MS Paint, saving to the file you set earlier.
-The font must be in font size **16**, with the font family being **Verdana**.
+The file name must have the extension of what it would normally be with a `.png` at the end of this.
+Some examples of file names are `Foo.java.png`, `Bar.py.png`, `Fizz.bf.png`, etc. The font must be in font size **16**, with the font family being **Verdana**.
 If people are super interested in this (Which I doubt, but who knows) I would make it support more fonts, but right now that's not a top priority.

 ## Screenshots